Trade Forex Trading

 · RSI Strategy

 Traders must consider several factors before coming up with their strategy.
 Traders will have to determine the points at which they will be buying or selling.
-Traders will have to determine their take profit targets as well as their stop loss levels.
+Traders will have to determine their take profit targets and also their stop loss order levels.
 Traders also will have to determine the money management rules that they will use when trading with their strategy.
-For example a trader might choose to use the 2 % money management rule which says that a trader should not risk more that 2% of their account equity on 1 single trade.
-The trader can also use the high risk reward ratio money management rule, for example a trader using high risk reward ratio of 2:1 - means that if a trader sets their stops at 20 pips, then they will set their take profit level at double this amount, this means the trader will set their take-profit level at 40 pips.
+For example a trader might choose to use the 2 % money management rule which says that a forex trader should not risk more that 2% of their equity on 1 single trade position.
+The trader can also use the high risk reward ratio money management rule, e.g. a trader using high risk reward ratio of 2:1 - means that if a trader sets their stops at 25 pips, then they will set their take profits at double this stop loss amount, this means the trader will set their take profits level at 50 pips.
+This gives a risk reward ratio of 2:1.

-After determining all these & choosing the strategy a trader will then write down their strategy & the rules of these strategy so that to come up with a complete system to trade currencies with.
+After determining all these things & choosing a trading strategy, a trader will then write down the trade signal rules of this trading strategy so that as to come up with a complete trade system to trade currencies with.